 So there are my tips and tricks to get the most out of your Audible membership.
 If you’ve signed up now and need a good listen you should check out my book recommendations list – I made it specifically from my Audible listens that I’ve enjoyed.
 Happy listening!

 For the past 3 years I’ve been homeschooling my kids.
 One of these days I’m going to blog the what, why and how of our homeschooling, but today I just want to share a resource that I put together to help other homeschoolers who use the same charter we do – MyTechHigh.
 MyTechHigh has been the most amazing resource for our family.
 They function as a provider through a charter school that helps facilitate home education.
 The best part is they are very hands off – I’m required to provide course descriptions for my sons’ academic curriculum for the year, turn in weekly learning logs (2 sentences per subject of what they did that week), and either have my boys take the state tests or opt them out.
 In exchange I can be reimbursed for their educational materials and classes between $600-1900 each year so long as I get my expenses approved and turn in my receipts on schedule.
 What a deal!
 They also provide additional academic resources, meet ups, events and field trips that we can take advantage of during the year.
 It has been an amazing resource for our family.
+If you would like a really great run down for how it works you should check out ToriAnn Perkey’s webinar – it is hands down the best use of your time if you’re considering the program.
+She is like a MyTechHigh super ninja 😉

-The trickiest part in all of this is managing the receipts for reimbursement for my sons’ classes.
-I’m given a certain budget for each class based on meeting certain criteria – $150 for custom built classes, $300 for 3rd party classes, math/english/science can be combined if they’re all custom built, but other expenses have to stay in their category, some expenses can only be reimbursed through the tech allowance, certain classes take money away from the allowance etc. It gets to be kind of confusing to keep track of how much I’ve spent on each boy and each class.
+The trickiest part in all of this is managing the receipts for reimbursement for my kids’ classes.
+I’m given a certain budget for each class based on meeting certain criteria – $225 for custom built classes, $300 for 3rd party classes, math/english/science can be combined if they’re all custom built, but other expenses have to stay in their category, some expenses can only be reimbursed through the tech allowance, certain classes take money away from the allowance etc. It gets to be kind of confusing to keep track of how much I’ve spent on each kid and each class.
 So I came up with a Google Spreadsheet solution that makes the whole process nice and neat that I wanted to share with my fellow MyTechHigh parents in hopes that it will help make other people’s lives easier too 🙂

 After you do that a box will pop up asking for a name for this document.
 At first I was going to try to make this easy to use the same spreadsheet for multiple children, but it was complicated enough as it was.
 You will need to make a separate copy for each MyTechHigh student you want to use this for – so name your spreadsheet accordingly!
+I also recommend adding the school year so that you don’t get them mixed up in future years.

 You’ll notice as you enter in the fields that the numbers at the bottom will start to populate with your technology allowance.
 This will also help generate some of the fields that will make sure you choose the right course types.
 You’re now ready to start filling in your schedule.
-For each period select which type of course your student has (Custom, 3rd Party, MTH Direct) and you can enter in your course description.
+For each period select which type of course your student has (Custom, 3rd Party, MTH Direct, Kindergarten or None) and you can enter in your course description.
 To the right of the course description I have a character counter too, just to help you when you’re writing your descriptions to make sure they’re the right length.
 The course description isn’t necessary, but I like having it there so that as I’m looking at my expenses I can remember what I have in my course description to make sure that I’m submitting things that are going to fit within those parameters.
 You can also just put vague notes as far as your curriculum there for your own reference.
 It’s completely up to you, you can even leave it blank, it has just helped me in the past to remember what I’m actually planning to do.

 When you select the course type you’ll notice that more numbers start to appear.
 In the column labeled “MTH Funds” you will see your maximum allowance for that period based on the course type you selected.
 The total tells you the maximum allowance based on the courses you have.
 Make sure you select whether you’re doing Science or History so that the information gets filled in properly as well.
 Here’s what my son’s would look like with his schedule for this year –

 The next part is the spending totals.
-You don’t need to worry about changing anything there.
+You don’t need to worry about changing anything here.
 This section will update as you enter in your expenses and will tell you how much you have left to spend in each category.
 The next section is where you will enter your actual expenses.
 As you purchase items during the year enter a description of the item or items on your receipt, the total and then select the period description.
 Don’t put an X mark next to the items until after you’ve submitted the receipt to MyTechHigh for reimbursement, you’ll see why in a minute.
 Here’s what my son’s looked like for this year when I put in all of his expenses –

 This will open a completed reimbursement cover sheet for you which will include the student’s name, which course the submission is for, a list of all of the items and their costs, and the total amount you are requesting to be reimbursed.
 You don’t need to do anything with this sheet except save it as a PDF, or copy the data into Word – whatever you want to do in order to submit it.
 If you make multiple submissions you can have items previously submitted removed by placing an “x” next to the items that have been reimbursed on the expenses list on the first sheet.
 When I go to submit I will save my cover sheet as a PDF and then use Adobe Acrobat Pro to combine that cover sheet with the uploaded receipts that match it so that I have a single pdf file to submit for each period.
 You can do essentially the same thing by selecting all the text in the cover sheet spreadsheet and copying it into a Word document (or Google Docs or whatever your word processing software of choice is) and inputting your receipts on subsequent pages before saving as a PDF.
 Here’s a sample of what that cover sheet would look like –